Ch3fUlrich/AutoOS/README.md

 # the ip address should look like 192.156.125.132
 ipconfig
 ```
-4. Edit your inventory file to include the IP addresses of the machines you want to manage.
+4. Change the **IP addresses** in the inventory file the windows IP from Steop 3.
 In this case we will use the localhost.
 ```bash
 nano inventory.yml
 ```
-Change the IP address to you windows ip address.
+5. Ctrl + X to exit and save the file, then press Y to confirm.

+#TODO: is this correct?
 ```yaml
 all:
   hosts: